 You can find the Michelin guide’s other suggestions here.

-One of the best things during a holiday is brunch at the weekend.
+One of our favourite things is to have a great brunch at the weekend.
 We have selected some of the best Milan has to offer divided by area.
 Prices are € – €15-20, €€ – 20-40, €€€ – 40-60.
 One of the peculiarities of brunch places in Milan is a rotation system so you won’t be able to hang out for the entire duration, it is necessary to book if you want to be sure to get a table (we have included their phone numbers).

 Milan is a metropolis with a great number of fairs and as a consequence many hotels at all price ranges.

 Find the hotels others recommend.
 Websites based on users’ own experiences, where you can read what they think .
 Ratings are based on what they thought was good and bad.
 Remember that you cannot be sure of the authenticity of the reviews, neither positive nor negative – so read it all with your critical radar on. \ The most popular ones are:Tripadvisor and Yelp.

 Find the cheapest and best hotels.
 Then we’ve got websites that compare prices and find the best deals for the period when you visit.
 Remember to check out our shopping guide to find the area you’d rather stay in. \ The best in the this category are: Trivago, Kayak and hotels.com